CyVerse-learning-materials/Data-store-quickstart/index.rst

 Cyberduck
 ~~~~~~~~~

 #.
-Download |cyberduck_link| for your operating system;
-     follow the installation instructions.
+Download and install `Cyberduck <https://cyberduck.io/>`_
 #.
 Download the CyVerse `configuration profile <https://wiki.cyverse.org/wiki/download/attachments/18188197/CyVerseDataStore.cyberduckprofile?version=1&modificationDate=1568665373988&api=v2>`_ .
-     Double-click on the downloaded file - this should open the installed
-     Cyberduck software.

 	#.
-In the Cyberduck configuration window, enter your **CyVerse username** in the field 'iPlant username'.
+Double-click on the downloaded file - this should open the installed Cyberduck software.

 #.
-Under 'Advanced Options' ensure 'Transfer Files' option is set to **'Open Multiple Connections'**.
-Close this window - your entries will be automatically saved.
+Enter your **CyVerse username** in the field 'iPlant username'.

 #.
+Under 'Advanced Options' set 'Transfer Files' to **'Open Multiple Connections'**.

+#.
 Double-click on the Data Store bookmark in the Cyberduck window.
 Enter your CyVerse credentials.

-You should now be connected to the CyVerse Data Store and viewing the contents
-of your home directory.
+You should now be connected to the CyVerse Data Store and viewing the contents of your home directory.

 ----